 |Barrel||17 months, 100% French, 20% new|

-Our five individual blocks and their various sections where handled separately in the winery and vintage 2013 created 16 unique batches of wine.
+Our five individual blocks and their various sections where handled separately in the winery and vintage 2009 created 14 unique batches of wine.
 The grapes were fermented in a combination of open and closed fermenters after gentle destemming, with some batches receiving whole bunches.
-The wines were then pressed and transferred immediately into French Oak barrels 300L hogsheads (20% new) for malolactic fermentation.
-Racked three times during maturation, bottled July 2014.
+The wines were then pressed and transferred immediately into barrels for malolactic fermentation.
+It remained in barrel for a total of 17 months and during maturation was racked three times.
+During the winemaking and maturation process, the most exceptional parcels of shiraz were identified and only the most outstanding made it into the final blend.